austinhaas/clojurescript-threejs-demo/README.md

 Install three.js from a CDN on page load.

-Alternatively, you could download and serve the three.js files.
+Alternatively, you could download and host the three.js files.

 #### Pros